DasEtwas/enginesound/README.md

                                        sets the size of the crossfade, where the final output is decreased in length by crossfade_time/2.
-    -o, --output <output_file>         Sets the output .wav file path -l, --length <reclen>              Sets the time to record in seconds -r, --rpm <rpm>                    Engine RPM
+    -o, --output <output_file>         Sets the output .wav file path -l, --length <reclen>              Sets the time to record in seconds.
+The formula for the recommended time to record to get a seamless loop is as follows: let wavelength = 120.0 / rpm;
+                                       let crossfade = wavelength * 2.0;
+                                       let reclen = audio_length + crossfade / 2.0;
+    -r, --rpm <rpm>                    Engine RPM
-    -v, --volume <volume>              Sets the master volume [default: 0.1] -w, --warmup_time <warmup_time>    Sets the time to wait in seconds before recording
+    -q, --samplerate <samplerate>      Generator sample rate [default: 48000] -v, --volume <volume>              Sets the master volume [default: 0.1] -w, --warmup_time <warmup_time>    Sets the time to wait in seconds before recording
 ```